flintlib/arb/doc/source/acb_mat.rst

     eigenvalue-eigenvector pair *lambda_approx* and *R_approx* (where
-    *R_approx* is an *n* by 1 matrix), computes an enclosure *lambda* guaranteed to contain at least one of the eigenvalues of *A*, along with an enclosure *R* for a corresponding eigenvector.
+    *R_approx* is an *n* by 1 matrix), computes an enclosure *lambda* guaranteed to contain at least one of the eigenvalues of *A*, along with an enclosure *R* for a corresponding right eigenvector.

     More generally, this function can handle clustered (or repeated) eigenvalues.
 If *R_approx* is an *n* by *k*